kiml42/SpaceCombatSimulation/README.md

 Bugs:
 Graphical - Beams don't turn off when the turret dies.
-"Can't remove Rigidbody because HingeJoint depends on it" If tangential velocity(Vt) is too low, trying to turn to add to it, creates Vt in the oposite direction, this leads to endless indecision about which way to go. - Fixed, I think (uses forward orientation of ship at very low speeds.)
+"Can't remove Rigidbody because HingeJoint depends on it" If tangential velocity(Vt) is too low, trying to turn to add to it, creates Vt in the opposite direction, this leads to endless indecision about which way to go. - Fixed, I think (uses forward orientation of ship at very low speeds.)